turri21/Senhor/README.md

 **Are you related to QMTECH?**

 Absolutely not!
-We have bought our boards from Aliexpress for this purpose (as a cheap alternative to MiSTer).
+We have bought our boards from the QMTECH store in Aliexpress for this purpose (as a cheap alternative to MiSTer).

 ---